coworking-metz/tickets-backend/README.md

 ### Calendar events

-To retrieve events from a iCal calendar, you can setup `CALENDAR_EVENTS_URL` which should provide events in the [`ics`](https://en.wikipedia.org/wiki/ICalendar) format.
+To retrieve events from a iCal calendar, you can setup `COWORKING_CALENDAR_URL` which should provide events in the [`ics`](https://en.wikipedia.org/wiki/ICalendar) format.

 ## Start the project